Ground down teeth?

 So what can I do to fix my ground down teeth?

 Well fortunately this is one part of the body where we truly can turn back the hand of time in a very non-invasive way.
 There is almost always 3 steps to return you to normal.
 The first is getting the gums to go back to where they belong.
 This is done with either a minor surgery or with braces.
 Occasionally, if the gums are not too bad, everything can be done in just one step

 and we can use our laser to make minor adjustments to the gums.
 The second step is to build back what was lost.
 This is done with all ceramic crowns or veneers.
 The final step is to protect your new smile.

-ceramics, so it happens less and less.
+If you didn’t where a night guard before you need to start.
+Unless your wear was primarily due to erosion then you ARE a bruxer.
+You can not grind away the ceramics like you did your teeth but you can break them.
+It is not easy to do and we are using newer stronger ceramics that are much stronger than older ceramics, so it happens less and less.
 However, even with the stronger ceramics like emax and zirconia it is only a question of when NOT if they will break if no protection is worn at night.

-Below is a patient I completed recently.
+Below is a patient we completed recently that worn down teeth.

 |After biting.
 Notice the gumline has also been restored to it’s normal position.|